 3. Emotional: Irritability, sadness, more emotional, nervousness or anxiety

 4. Sleep: sleeping more or less than usual, trouble falling asleep

 Some symptoms appear right after you hit your head, but others you may not notice for days or months after the injury.
 Signs and symptoms of TBIs can be difficult to explain to others and may be easily overlooked by friends, family, and your doctor.
 If you or a loved one has hit your head, suffered a blow to the head, or have been in a car accident, seek medical attention immediately.
+If you have been injured in a truck accident in Texas, contact a Texas truck wreck attorney.
 If you suspect that your head injury may be caused by the negligence of others, consult the advice from an experienced injury attorney because you may be entitled to compensation for your suffering.